 Shipping costs vary based on the courier service, the size of the item to be delivered, and the destination.
 It may, therefore, be ideal to illustrate this in a simple chart that customers can use to estimate how much it will cost them to ship their items.

-If your dropshipping supplier offers preferential shipping, remember to make a section for that too.
+If your dropshipping supplier offers preferential shipping, remember to make a p for that too.
 Some customers have no problem paying a little extra to get their goods overnight or in half the time it would ordinarily take.

 It would also be beneficial to mention instances when custom duty would apply.
 It is an extra expense that your customers would have to bear and hence it is only fair that you inform them about it beforehand.